Bosaif39/Turtle-Crossing-The-Road-Day-23-Project/README.md

 ## Files

 ### 1. `car_manager.py`
 Handles the creation, movement, and management of cars in the game.
-Cars are represented as turtles with varying colors and speeds.
+Cars are represented as squares with varying colors and speeds.
 The `CarManager` class includes methods to:
 - Create new cars with random attributes.
 - Move all cars across the screen.
 - Increase car speed as the game progresses.